MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/support-for-interface-collections.md

 -   You can configure the USB generic parent driver to create separate physical device objects (PDOs) for OBEX control model interface collections, or to create a single PDO for all OBEX control model interface collections.
 -   The list of interface numbers in a UFD can have gaps.
 That is, the interface numbers of a UFD can refer to interfaces that are not contiguous.
 This type of numbering is not valid, for example, for the [USB Interface Association Descriptor (IAD)](usb-interface-association-descriptor.md), whose interfaces must be contiguous and have sequential numbers.
 -   UFDs can include related audio interface collections
 -   Hardware identifiers (IDs) for CDC and WMCDC interface collections must include the interface subclass.
 Other USB interfaces, whose hardware IDs contain a MI\_%02X suffix that specifies the interface number, do not contain information about the interface subclass.
 The subclass information is included in the hardware ID to allow vendors to provide INF files with hardware ID matches for specific interface collections, instead of relying on the position of the interface in the descriptor layout to determine which driver to load for the collection.
 The subclass information in the hardware ID also allows a gradual migration path from current vendor-supplied drivers that manage WMCDC interface collections to alternatives, such as user-mode drivers.
-For examples of CDC and WMCDC hardware IDs, see [CDC and WMCDC Control Models](cdc-and-wmcdc-control-models.md).
+For examples of CDC and WMCDC hardware IDs, see [Support for the Wireless Mobile Communication Device Class](support-for-the-wireless-mobile-communication-device-class--wmcdc-.md).
 For a general discussion of how USB interface hardware IDs are formatted, see [Identifiers for USB Devices](https://msdn.microsoft.com/library/windows/hardware/ff546284).

 ### CDC and WMCDC Control Models